Embark Agency team member looking at example brand positioning mood boards

 Brand positioning is the active process of positioning your brand in your customers’ minds.
 Note the word ‘active’.

-Make no mistake, if you don’t actively position your brand, your customers will do it for you—and you’ll run the risk of being sidelined by your competitors.
+Make no mistake, if you don’t actively position your brand, your customers will do it for you, and you’ll run the risk of being sidelined by your competitors.

 Your brand, once it hits the marketplace, will take on an almost lifelike persona to your customers.
 They will think and feel a certain way about it.
 These thoughts and emotions will influence how they act.

 If you haven’t positioned yourself to appeal to your ideal customers’ thoughts and feelings, who exactly is your brand aiming at?
 Take the proverbial positioning bull by the horns and maximise your marketing potential with a targeted and directed approach.
+It’s one of the biggest blind spots we see in otherwise strong businesses.

 Brand positioning from your customers’ perspective